 Holiday Marketing Tips on a Budget

 Lots of small businesses want to do additional marketing around the holiday season, but struggle to find ways to do so while competing with big box stores’ budgets.
 Fortunately, there are plenty of ways to boost sales and morale without spending a lot of money.
 Offering small incentives or making minimal changes to ongoing efforts could help elevate your marketing.
-Whether you’re looking to finish the year off strong or meet year-end sales goals, these tips could make the last few months of the year the best of 2021.
+Whether you’re looking to finish the year off strong or meet year-end sales goals, these tips could make the last few months of the year the best.

 1. Offer a discount, giveaway, or promotion, but don’t break the bank